-In addition to the tub, toilet, and sink, picking out bathroom lighting seems obvious and straightforward.
-And yes, you can select fixtures that simply serve the practical purpose of illuminating your space, but what if you took that a step further and chose lighting that elevated your bath, with gorgeous design details and attention-grabbing finishes?
+In addition to the tub, toilet, and sink, picking out bathroom lighting fixtures seems obvious and straightforward.
+And yes, you can select fixtures that simply serve the practical purpose of illuminating your space, like recessed can lights, but what if you took that a step further and chose lighting that elevated your bath with gorgeous design details and attention-grabbing finishes?
 The right pieces can complement the rest of your decor and could potentially make your bathroom the most stylish area in the house.

 Here, we've laid out the different styles and types of lighting that you can consider, as well as a few other tidbits that you should ponder while you shop.
-For example, you'll need to consider the layout of your space.
-While some baths have wall space alongside the mirror for sconces, in a tight squeeze, you may need to entertain alternative options, like a sleek pendant light in a corner or a flush mount on the ceiling.
-Shea from Studio McGee went with a simple ceiling fixture in the white bathroom below that wouldn't distract from the real star of the show, the freestanding tub.
+For example, you'll need to consider the layout.
+While some washrooms have space alongside or above the mirror for wall lights or a bath bar, in a tight squeeze, you may need to entertain alternative options, like a sleek pendant light in a corner or a flush mount on the ceiling.

-Lastly, when you have a budget in mind, consider bathroom lighting ideas that won't break the bank.
-Shop online, keeping an eye out for sales, coupon codes, or plan your shopping spree to coincide with Black Friday.
+Lastly, when you have a budget in mind, consider a bathroom lighting design that won't break the bank.
+Shop online, keeping an eye out for sales, coupon codes, or plan your shopping spree to coincide with holiday sales like Black Friday.
 Don't spring for real-deal materials, like solid brass or crystal, when a standard, less expensive material will look just as stylish.
-And remember that simpler is always better when it comes to stying within a budget — skip over-the-top, artistic details in lieu of something minimal.
+And remember that simpler is always better when it comes to staying within a budget — skip over-the-top, artistic details in lieu of something minimal.

-Now that we've given you plenty to think about, here are different styles and types of bathroom lighting, plus some of our favorite shopping destinations to peruse.
+Now that we've given you plenty to think about, here are all of the different styles and types of bathroom lighting to consider, plus some of our favorite shopping destinations.

-For every design style or theme out there, we guarantee that there's a bathroom lighting idea that will match.
-When searching for fixtures to enhance your space, there are certain details you should look for.
-For example, in a modern bath, clean lines and unfussy details are signature characteristics, as proven by this black-and-white bathroom designed by Nune.
-Simple globe wall sconces illuminate the sink area without distracting from the high-contrast color palette.
+For every style bathroom out there, we guarantee that there's a lighting idea that will match.
+When searching for fixtures to enhance your space, and add that finishing touch, there are certain details you should look for.

 Types of Lighting to Consider

-Pendant lights are a relatively new option for modern baths, and we are so on board with them.
-You can hang one directly over your bathtub, or place one or two over your sink, like this gorg oasis designed by Studio Black.
+A relatively new option for modern baths is pendant lighting, and we for one could not be happier.
+You can hang one directly over your bathtub, or place one or two over your vanity cabinet for extra illumination.

 Where to Shop for Bathroom Lighting

 With all of this information in front of you, you might be wondering where to go next.
 That's where this list comes in handy.
-From modern wall sconces to pendants (like the one showcased in this rosy bath designed by Three Birds Renovations) to traditional ceiling lights, these are our favorite destinations for bathroom lighting ideas.
+From modern wall sconces to pendants to traditional ceiling lights, these are our favorite destinations for bathroom lighting ideas.

 Circa offers a clever mix of surprising, contemporary styles (hello, wall sconces that look like little works of art) to traditional finishes (brass and chrome and iron, oh my!).

 For a near-dizzying array of options that are priced right, head to AllModern, one of our fave online marketplaces.
-You're sure to find vanity lights, sconces, and flush mounts that will fit the theme of your bathroom.
+You're sure to find bathroom vanity lighting, wall sconces, and flush mounts that will fit the theme of your space.